 Cromwell has appointed some related entities to provide services to the Trust.
 Like Cromwell, those related entities are all wholly owned subsidiaries of the Cromwell Property Group.
-They include Cromwell Property Services Pty Ltd (which provides property, facility management and leasing services to the Trust) and Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Trust).
-Cromwell Property Services Pty Ltd is paid approximately \$553,000 per annum in fees and Cromwell Operations Pty Ltd is paid approximately \$54,000 per annum.
+They include Cromwell Property Services Pty Ltd (which provides property, facility management and leasing services to the Trust), Cromwell Project & Technical Solutions Pty Ltd (which provides project management services to the Trust in relation to the direct property assets), Cromwell Capital Pty Ltd (which provides finance arrangement services to the Trust) and Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Trust).
+Cromwell Property Services Pty Ltd is paid approximately \$590,000 per annum in fees and Cromwell Operations Pty Ltd is paid approximately \$55,000 per annum.
+Cromwell Project & Technical Solutions Pty Ltd was paid approximately \$5,900 for the 2016 financial year and Cromwell Capital Pty Ltd did not receive any fees during the 2016 financial year.
 Related party arrangements are reviewed annually and are entered into on arm's length terms.
-For more information, see Section 9.5 and 10.12 of the PDS.
+For further information, please refer to Section 1.8 of the PDS (regarding the related party arrangements that related to the Trust) and Section 4.2.3 of the PDS (regarding fees paid to Cromwell and its related parties for services provided to the Trust).

-Details of related party transactions between Cromwell and the Trust during the 2014 financial year are set out in Note 19 of the 2014 Annual Financial Report of the Trust, which is available from www.cromwell.com.au/crt/updates.
+Details of related party transactions between Cromwell and the Trust during the 2016 financial year are set out in Note 11 of the 2016 Annual Financial Report of the Trust, which is available from www.cromwell.com.au/crt.
 Unitholders can obtain copies of the Conflict of Interest and Related Party Policies by calling Cromwell Investor Services on 1300 276 693.